pannamatena/resourcePlanner/README.md

 ### Installation

 1. Clone the repository or download the source code.
-2. Navigate to the project directory:
+2. Navigate to the client directory:
     ```bash
-    cd resource-planner
+    cd resource-planner/client
     ```
 3. Install dependencies:
     ```bash